telerik/teststudio-docs/docs/automated-tests/desktop-testing/desktop-test.md

 ![Specify path to Desktop app](/img/automated-tests/desktop-testing/desktop-test/fig3.png)

-The __Desktop Application Path__ field also allows you to use environment tokens (i.e. _%Program Files%\MyApp\App.exe_).
+The __Desktop Application Path__ field also allows you to use environment tokens (such as `%Program Files%\MyApp\App.exe`).
 In any case the __Full Path__ field displays the full path to the executable file.

 ![Full application path](/img/automated-tests/desktop-testing/desktop-test/fig4.png)

 ### Use Default Desktop Application Path

 The automation process requires multiple tests to be created for a single application.
 In such case configuring each created test will be a tedious task.
-Therefore Test Studio allows you to __set a default desktop app path on project level__ and use this for all desktop tests.
-The option is available in <a href="/features/project-settings/general" target="_blank">Project Settings -> General</a> and once a __Default Desktop App is set__ each new Desktop test in the project is created directly configured to use it.
+Thus Test Studio allows you to __set a default desktop app path on project level__ and use this for all desktop tests.
+The option is available in <a href="/features/project-settings/general" target="_blank">Project Settings -> General</a> and once a __Default Desktop App is configured__ each new Desktop test in the project is created directly configured to use it.

 ![Use default path](/img/automated-tests/desktop-testing/desktop-test/fig5.png)